Joseph Fessio: Ecclesiastical and professional career

 From 1966 - 1974 Fessio taught philosophy and theology at Gonzaga University and at the University of Santa Clara and University of San Francisco in California.
 In 1976 he founded the St. Ignatius Institute at the University of San Francisco, and in 1978 he founded and became the first editor of Ignatius Press.
-In the following year he became the director of Religious Books on Tape, the audio division of Ignatius Press, until 1987 when he was fired from his position as Director by Father President, John LoSchiavo, S.J., in a dispute over management of a $1,000,000 donation.
+He directed the Saint Ignatius Institute until 1987 when he was removed from his position as Director by Father President, John LoSchiavo, S.J., in a dispute over management of a $1,000,000 donation.
+He remained a professor in the program.

 In 1987 he was a Peritus at the Seventh Ordinary General Assembly of Bishops, held at the Vatican, and delivered a paper arguing that girls and women should be excluded from the offices of altar server and lector at the Catholic Mass.

 He was the editor of 30 Days, In the Church and the World, from 1988 to 1991, and in 1991 became the publisher of the Catholic World Report.
 In 1995 he was the publisher of Catholic Dossier, Catholic Faith, and Homiletic & Pastoral Review.

-In 1995 he co-founded "Adoremus", the Society for the Renewal of the Sacred Liturgy.
+In 1995 he co-founded Adoremus, the Society for the Renewal of the Sacred Liturgy.

 In 1998 he founded the Catholic Radio Network.

 In March 2002, he founded Campion College of San Francisco.
 However, that same month Thomas Smolich, the provincial superior of the Jesuits in California, ordered him to disassociate from the college and to serve as a hospital chaplain in Duarte, California, although he retained leadership of Ignatius Press.

-In 2002, after public outcry about his treatment by his superior, Smolich allowed Fessio to become chancellor at Ave Maria University.

 In 2007, he was fired from his position as provost of Ave Maria University over "irreconcilable differences over administrative policies and practices".
 He was reinstated as a theologian in residence the next day, and remained a supporter of the university.
 In 2009, he was fired from his faculty position at the university after expressing concern regarding the university's financial situation due to certain policies of the administration.

+In 2019, he became the co-host of the Formed Book Club with Joseph Pearce and Vivian Dudro.
+In 2023, he launched a weekly spiritual podcast series called Father Fessio in Five.